xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 be peeled away from the structural model and stored in separate files.
 Minor modification to the export flow and PEI data can achieve this.
 The importer can be modified to look in these separate files to populate the action semantics instead of the SQL model data.
-The Xtext editor can also access these files and focus on editing only.
-This modification to the I/O plugin allows BridgePoint to function normally while the Xtext editor grows and develops full integration.
+The MASL Xtext editor can also access these files and focus on editing only.
+This modification to the I/O plugin allows BridgePoint to function normally while the MASL Xtext editor grows and develops full integration.
+_Note: the MASL Xtext editor is part of further development, and while it informs this desgin, it is not directly part of this work_

 5.2 PMCs